-10 Important Things To Know About Collecting Derek Jeter Cards
+10 Important Things To Know About Collecting Derek Jeter

 1. Derek Jeter has accomplished all of the following (see #s 2-10) without any remote suspicion of using Performance Enhancing Drugs.
 Quite the opposite, the mission of Jeter’s Turn 2 Foundation is to “motivate young people to turn away from drugs and alcohol and ‘TURN 2′ healthy lifestyles.”
-Just as his persistent postseason heroics in the late 90s helped baseball’s popularity to recover from the debacle of the strike-shortened 1994 season, Jeter’s consistently clean and classy style of play has helped to preserve the integrity of the National Pastime throughout its steroid era.
+Just as his perennial postseason heroics in the late 90s helped baseball’s popularity to recover from the embarrassment of the strike-shortened 1994 season, Jeter’s consistently clean and classy style of play has helped to preserve the integrity of the National Pastime throughout its steroid era.

 9. Just as the development of insert cards corresponded with Derek’s rookie years of 1992 to 1996, this distinct period of later 1990s inserts directly corresponds to the New York Yankees dynasty years of 1996 to 2000.
 Game-used and serial-numbered autograph cards, and even 1/1 cards, are now extremely common in today’s products, but in the late 90s they were new and exciting, as was the printing technology that had made them possible, and they remain among the most collected cards in the hobby.
-For Yankees fans and for those who collect The Captain, the appeal of collecting cards from these years is therefore twofold, since the innovative cards from these years are groundbreaking, and since they also document one of the last real dynasties in the history of the game.
+For Yankees fans and for those who collect The Captain, the appeal of collecting cards from these years is therefore twofold, since so many of the innovative cards from these years were groundbreaking, and since they also document one of the last real dynasties in the history of the game.

 Derek’s retirement announcement earlier this year took many of us by surprise, but it was in reality the ultimate classy act.
 Knowing that this would be his last season has helped him to pace and to preserve himself, and I’d certainly rather watch him with the knowledge of his retirement than to see him slowly decline over the next several seasons, even if those additional years could have brought him greater personal achievements, namely, the all-time hits record.
 But Derek doesn’t play for personal records, and he never has.
 He plays for wins, and that’s how he’ll be remembered.
 Although there were others before him and there will be many more to follow, years and years from now, he’ll be remembered best by his most common nickname: The Captain.